Context:

 A series of interactive workshops will be implemented in schools to engage students with the European Union through game-based learning.
 Trained youth workers will lead these sessions, using the EUPLAYER board game to create a fun and educational experience that helps students understand how the EU works and why their participation matters.

-To ensure quality and consistency, youth workers will first receive local training, while an international training session in Lucca will prepare lead trainers with knowledge on gamification techniques, EU structures, and strategies for engaging schools and students.
+To ensure quality and consistency, youth workers will first receive local training, that will prepare them with knowledge on gamification techniques, EU structures, and strategies for engaging schools and students.
 These workshops aim to boost civic knowledge while also developing key life skills through gamified learning.

 Summer Camp & digital outreach